systemd/systemd/docs/USER_RECORD.md

 Similar to JSON User Records there are also
 [JSON Group Records](GROUP_RECORD.md) that encapsulate UNIX groups.

+JSON User Records are not suitable for storing all identity information about the user, such as binary data or large unstructured blobs of text.
+These parts of a user's identity should be stored in the [Blob Directories](USER_RECORD_BLOB_DIRS.md).

 JSON User Records may be transferred or written to disk in various protocols and formats.
 To inquire about such records defined on the local system use the [User/Group Lookup API via Varlink](USER_GROUP_API.md).
 User/group records may